About the Cambridge CXN (V2)

 The CXN (V2) handles the most popular digital file formats and gives them all a sonic upgrade, from lossy sources like MP3s and Spotify®, to your CD collection, to high-resolution music files on your computer.
-Add an optional BT-100 Bluetooth® dongle and stream music from any compatible device.
+An available firmware update lets you use Chromecast built-in to stream a wide variety of apps from compatible devices over your Wi-Fi network.
+Or Add an optional BT-100 Bluetooth® dongle and stream music from any Bluetooth-compatible device.

 Advanced upsampling and DACs for clean, clear sound from every source

 Cambridge's sophisticated Adapted Time Filtering 2 technology upsamples all incoming digital audio to a 24-bit/384-kHz signal to resolve extremely fine detail.
 That happens for all incoming audio data — whether it's from an internet radio stream, a lossless FLAC file on a USB flash drive, or a connected component like a CD transport.
 The upsampled audio signal is then fed through twin Wolfson 24-bit DACs, for clean, detailed, noise-free sound and outstanding stereo imaging with every source.